-- Nutrients to get less of: saturated fat, sodium, added sugars, and trans fat.
-Most Americans exceed the recommended limits for these nutrients, and diets higher in these nutrients are associated with an increased risk of developing some health conditions, such as high blood pressure and cardiovascular disease.
+• Nutrients to get less of: saturated fat, sodium, added sugars, and trans fat.
+Most people living in the United States exceed the recommended limits for these nutrients, and diets higher in these nutrients are associated with an increased risk of developing some health conditions, such as high blood pressure and cardiovascular disease.
 Compare and choose foods to get less than 100% DV of these nutrients each day.
 (Note: Trans fat has no % DV.
-Use the amount of grams for comparison and keep the intake of trans fat as low as possible). - Nutrients to get more of: dietary fiber, vitamin D, calcium, iron, and potassium.
-Many Americans do not get the recommended amount of these nutrients, and diets higher in these nutrients can reduce the risk of developing some health conditions, such as high blood pressure, cardiovascular disease, osteoporosis, and anemia.
+Use the amount of grams for comparison and keep the intake of trans fat as low as possible).

+• Nutrients to get more of: dietary fiber, vitamin D, calcium, iron, and potassium.
+Many people living in the United States do not get the recommended amount of these nutrients, and diets higher in these nutrients can reduce the risk of developing some health conditions, such as high blood pressure, cardiovascular disease, osteoporosis, and anemia.
 Compare and choose foods to get 100% DV of these nutrients on most days.